minaremeli/adversarial-robustness-toolbox/demos/README.md

 | [ShadowModelAttack](https://nbviewer.jupyter.org/github/minaremeli/adversarial-robustness-toolbox/blob/main/demos/shadow_model_attack.ipynb) |       yes       |            yes           |           no           |
 | [LabelOnlyDecisionBoundary](https://nbviewer.jupyter.org/github/minaremeli/adversarial-robustness-toolbox/blob/main/demos/label_only_membership_inference.ipynb) (unsupervised threshold) |       no       |            no           |           no           |
 | [LabelOnlyTransferAttack](https://nbviewer.jupyter.org/github/minaremeli/adversarial-robustness-toolbox/blob/main/demos/label_only_transfer_attack.ipynb)                            |       yes      |            no           |           yes          |

+**Note about the demo notebooks:** We used the MNIST dataset for demonstrating the attacks, but any kind of dataset can be used.
+The framework provides utils for loading a few of these datasets in `art.utils`:
+- `load_dataset(name: str)` where `name` can be any of the following:
+	- mnist
+	- cifar10
+	- stl10
+	- iris
+	- nursery

+Similarly, the demos only show attacks against PyTorch classifiers, but these attacks can be transferred to many other types of frameworks which ART supports.
+For more see the [section](#Using-ART-on-multiple-frameworks) about using ART on different frameworks.

 #### Already existing attacks
 |                                                    | Access to data | Access to correct label | Membership information |